okta/okta.github.io/_source/_posts/2017-12-06-bootiful-development-with-spring-boot-and-react.md

 ## Add PWA Support

 Create React App has support for progressive web applications (PWAs) out-of-the-box.
-To learn how its integrated, open `client/README.md` and search for "Making a Progressive Web App".
+To learn how it's integrated, open `client/README.md` and search for "Making a Progressive Web App".

 To see how it works, run `yarn build` in the `client` directory.
 After this command completes, you'll see a message like the following.